The Revolutionary Singer Model 301 Slant-needle Sewing Machine!

 * Non-Glare Light * Hand Stitch Regulator * Accurate Tension Dial * Drop Feed

-Singer 301 Features:
+Singer 301 Features

 • Smoother Stitching than ever before is possible with this new, gear-driven, lockstitch machine.